Skip to content

 Example:

-- If the request is unclear, redirect to "END" node.
+- If the request is to finish or end the process, redirect to "END" node

 Best Practices: Use clear criteria, specific examples, structured format

-Decision Outputs Define the possible output paths the LLM can select from Configuration: List of node IDs that the LLM can route execution to
+Decision Outputs (nodes) Define the possible output paths (node IDs) the LLM can select from Configuration: List of node IDs that the LLM can route execution to

 Example: